iot-bus/rc-switch/README.md

 To use the 433Mhz radio, you need to turn it on in your setup()

-    RadioProxy::enableRadio(4, true); // this says the data transmission pin is pin 4 - current default for IoT-Bus and start in verbose more
+    RadioProxy::begin(true); // start radio in verbose more

-The mapping or gateway code is handled by these two statements in your loop()
+The mapping or gateway code is handled by this statement in your loop()

-    // map a received code to relevant property RadioProxy::mapRadioStatus();
-    // map all properties to radio status RadioProxy::mapPropertyStatus();
+    RadioProxy::update();

 And that's it!

 This fork is only designed to run on ESP32, specifically the IoT-Bus 433Mhz board.
-Use the original library if you need other platform support.
+Use the original RCSwitch library if you need other platform support.

 The original rc-switch library information is below: